cabforum/servercert/docs/EVG.md

 **Qualified Independent Information Source**: A regularly-updated and current, publicly available, database designed for the purpose of accurately providing the information for which it is consulted, and which is generally recognized as a dependable source of such information.

 **Registration Agency**: A Governmental Agency that registers business information in connection with an entity's business formation or authorization to conduct business under a license, charter or other certification.
-A Registration Agency MAY include, but is not limited to
+A Registration Agency MAY include, but is not limited to:

   i. a State Department of Corporations or a Secretary of State;
   ii. a licensing agency, such as a State Department of Insurance; or